nnxfb/interpreter/README.md

-# Simple Expression Parser and Calculator in C
+# Simple Interpreter in C

 A lightweight expression parser and calculator implemented in C, supporting basic arithmetic operations, variable assignments, and bracket prioritization.